dgc-cgn/CAS-Digital-Trust/public-information/complaints-and-appeals.md

 ## Purpose
 The purpose of this procedure is to outline the process for handling incidents, complaints and appeals received from clients, staff, contractors, or any other party (herein referred to as stakeholder).
 ## Scope
-This procedure covers all incidents, complaints and appeals received at CIOSC by any means, i.e., in writing, verbal, by email, et cetera.
+This procedure covers all incidents, complaints and appeals received at DGC by any means, i.e., in writing, verbal, by email, et cetera.
 It also covers adverse findings during audits.
 ## Responsibility
 Director of Verification and Assessments is responsible for receiving the incident, complaint, or appeal from the stakeholder.
 They in consultation with the staff and auditors are responsible for handling, validating, and examining the incident, complaint and appeal to the satisfaction of the stakeholder.